-All tire sealers are not created equal.
+All tire sealants are not created equal.
 Never were truer words spoken!
-A tire additive/sealer is supposed to make life better by reducing or repairing tire problems.
+A tire sealant/additive is supposed to make life better by reducing or repairing tire problems.
 Unfortunately, make a bad choice in brand or type and just the opposite happens.

 In many cases, when the adhesive or latex dries/cures, it can do so unevenly and cause balance issues in tires.
 We have also seen cases where the latex forms balls inside tire also causing balance issues.
 Think about that…do you want a ball of goo bouncing around inside your tire?
 Because FlatOut does not dry or cure, we do not have these balance issues.

 For Part 2 of our “All Tire Sealants are not Created Equal” series, we will be investigating Puncture Size.
-Go all out with FlatOut Tire Additive by MULTI SEAL!
+Go all out with FlatOut Tire Sealant by MULTI SEAL!

 Whether you’re out on your ATV or mowing the lawn, make the smart choice and stay safe with FlatOut Multi-Purpose.